February 21, 2026·8 min read

 How to Get Your IEEPA Tariff Refund: A Complete Guide for Importers

-On February 20, 2026, the Supreme Court ruled that IEEPA does not authorize tariffs.
-If you're an importer who paid these duties, here's exactly how to get your money back.
+If you're an importer who paid IEEPA duties, here's exactly how to get your money back — step by step.

 In Learning Resources Inc. v.
 Trump, the Supreme Court ruled 6-3 that the International Emergency Economic Powers Act does not give the President authority to impose tariffs.
 This strikes down every IEEPA-based tariff - the China fentanyl duties, the Canada and Mexico border tariffs, and the April 2025 "Liberation Day" reciprocal tariffs.